chaffin/RMF/docs/MP-SOP.md

 # 1. References
-* a.
-AR 25-2, Information Assurance, 23 March 2009.
+* AR 25-2, Information Assurance, 23 March 2009.
-* b.
-DoDI 8500.01, Cybersecurity, 14 March 2014.
+* DoDI 8500.01, Cybersecurity, 14 March 2014.
-* c.
-DoDM 5200.01 Vol. 1-4, 24 February 2012.
+* DoDM 5200.01 Vol. 1-4, 24 February 2012.

 # 2. PURPOSE
-* This Media Protection (MP) Standard Operating Procedure (SOP) integrates cybersecurity into [Organization] information system life cycle in accordance with DoDI 8500.01 (Reference (b)).
+This Media Protection (MP) Standard Operating Procedure (SOP) integrates cybersecurity into [Organization] information system life cycle in accordance with DoDI 8500.01 (Reference (b)).

-* This SOP acknowledges the inherited controls provided by the Department of Defense (DoD) and the Army Policy Record, and provides details for common and shared controls used within the [Organization] enclave.
+This SOP acknowledges the inherited controls provided by the Department of Defense (DoD) and the Army Policy Record, and provides details for common and shared controls used within the [Organization] enclave.

 # 3. APPLICABILITY
 This SOP is applicable to all Organizational elements and activities receiving support and services from the [Organization].